Chipotle Chicken Tacos

 Shred your chicken once it has cooled slightly, pour the sauce into a large skillet (yes you can use the same one you used for the chicken).
 Bring the sauce to a simmer and let it start to reduce down a bit.

 When your chicken is shredded, add it to the sauce and continue to cook it until the sauce is nice and thick and sticking to the chicken.

 Some people think that a taco isn’t a taco without toppings like cheese, lettuce, tomato, etc. You could do that with this taco, but I went with some slightly more subtle flavors that are also a bit more traditional.

 These toppings give the tacos some acidity that’s definitely needed.
 They really brighten up the flavors nicely.

-I normally just prepare a big plate and people can kind of help themselves to toppings of their choice.
+I normally just prepare a big plate of radish, cilantro, lime, and thinly sliced red onion and people can kind of help themselves to toppings of their choice.

 The only other thing I’ll mention about this meal is that the stock that you end up with from cooking the chicken is basically a very light chicken stock.
 After pulling your chicken out of it, strain out the veggies and you can store it for later use in soups or for risotto!

 I didn’t want to make an entirely different taco recipe for my children so I just scooped out a few portions of the chicken and patted them dry on some paper towels.
 The paper towels removed 80% of the chipotle sauce and my kids were able to happily eat the tacos!